 Course Objectives

-Participants in the training will be able to:
+Following the training, participants should be able to:

-1. Explain the incidence and prevalence of pediatric TBI, understand the methods to classify the nature and severity of pediatric TBI, and recognize medical and non-medical predictors of outcome.
+1. Describe the incidence and prevalence of pediatric TBI, understand the methods to classify the nature and severity of pediatric TBI, and recognize medical and non-medical predictors of outcome.

-2. Cite examples of common cognitive consequences of TBI in children and list common academic skill deficits and needs of Pediatric TBI survivors.
+2. Describe examples of common cognitive consequences of TBI in children and identify common academic skill deficits and needs of Pediatric TBI survivors.

 3. Discuss the risks for psychiatric and behavioral difficulties and identify the benefits and challenges of specific interventions.

-4. Recognize the impact of Pediatric TBI on families and the social development of children and identify social skills interventions.
+4. Identify the impact of Pediatric TBI on families and the social development of children and identify social skills interventions.

 Cognitive & Behavioral Consequences of Traumatic Brain Injury in Adults